Why no aisle runner?

-Your wedding party and guests may park in the Jenkins parking lot, which is the lot closest to the chapel.
+For your wedding day, your wedding party and guests may park in the Jenkins parking lot, which is the lot closest to the chapel.
 Unless there is a special event taking place on campus, there is no parking attendant on Saturdays and Sundays, so the Jenkins lot is free for your guests.
 If there is a special event on campus the day of your wedding and the Jenkins lot fills up, guests can park on Cold Spring Lane and Charles Street free of charge.
-Free parking is also available in the Butler lot after 4 PM on Fridays and all day Saturdays and Sundays.
+Free parking is also available in the Butler lot all day on Saturdays.

 Can I have other musicians perform at our ceremony?

 In the wedding liturgy, the bride and groom are ministers of the sacrament of marriage.
 Musicians are chosen because of the ministry they fill and the professional quality of their art.
 A cantor, or leader of song, is indispensable at wedding liturgies.
 The task of this person is to enable and motivate the song of the assembly.
 This is different from a soloist who usually performs for an assembly, although the roles are not mutually exclusive.
 Therefore the organist and cantor must be part of Loyola's Music Ministry team.
 Additional instruments and soloists are permitted to perform subject to the approval of the director of music and liturgy.
 Please see our additional information regarding your wedding music on the Music and Liturgy Preparation packet that is mailed to you in the original wedding mailing.
 This will be sent to you shortly after we receive your reservation form and check.